rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 Surely such are the dwellings of the unrighteous, such is the place of him who knows not God. ^1821

-Then Job answered and said : ^1901
+Then Job answered and said: ^1901

 How long will you torment me and break me in pieces with words? ^1902